lxieyang/simple-amt/README.md

 The current project I'm working on is marked as 20151203_locating_two_objects_v_1.0 across the project.
 I implemented a task that allows workers to circle out two objects in a particular image wit the handy built-in polygon tool.
 I also added an instruction part to guide the workers throuhgout the whole process.
 The rest of the work are basically the same.
 Note that I marked all the files and shell scripts used for testing on the sandbox as `SANDBOX`, and the ones need for the production site as `REAL` to make your life easier, which fortunately, also saves my time and effort.

 ### More mTurk related operations
 More mTurk related operations will be added to this README file once I figured those out.
-These features include rejecting assignments, showing your account balance and possibly others.
-The python program has already been uploaded, and you could figure them out by yourself.
+These features include showing your account balance and possibly others.
+The python program has already been uploaded so you could also figure them out by yourself.

 # Creating your own HITs